-Lara Pippen Flaunts Her Hourglass Figure In Sultry New Snap
+Larsa Pippen Flaunts Her Hourglass Figure In Sultry New Snap

 Larsa sits on her knees on top of a crisp, white bed as she flaunts her curves in the photograph.
 Pippen is wearing a tight black and white skirt with a newspaper print.
 The short skirt shows off Larsa’s lean legs and curvy backside.

 Meanwhile, she pairs the skirt with a black crop top, that puts her ample cleavage and flat tummy on full display.
-Larsa adds a long-sleeved black satin shirt over top, and completes her look with some white ankle boots.
+Larsa adds a long-sleeved black satin shirt over top and completes her look with some white ankle boots.

 Pippen has a diamond necklace on and wears her caramel-colored hair parted to the side and styled in long loose curls.
 She sports a full face of makeup for the photo, which includes dark brows, thick lashes, a bronzed glow, pink blush, and a nude lip.